 If you're wondering what products are typically at their lowest price this month, wonder no more.
 Consumer Reports product research experts, who track prices all year long, have compiled a list of items that are typically discounted most deeply in August.

 August is also the month when you can find great sales on dehumidifiers, which can take that sticky feeling out of a damp basement or crawl space.
 Humidity is not just uncomfortable; levels above 50 percent can breed dust mites, mildew, and mold, which may worsen allergies and asthma.
-Our dehumidifier buying guide (Ratings available to subscribers) show that the best ones aren't necessarily the highest priced.
+Our dehumidifier buying guide and Ratings show that the best dehumidifiers aren't necessarily the highest priced.

-If you like to plan ahead for winter's white stuff, you can find the best deals on snow blowers in August.
-There are many handy features to look for when you shop and saftey tips to keep in mind.
+Look for important features.
 For example, it's a good idea to check out floor samples.
 Make sure you're comfortable with the height of the handle and with the chute adjustment.
 Look for a critical safety feature that stops the spinning auger or impeller when you release the handlebar grips.
-For more, see our snow blower buying guide (subscribers will also find a link to our snow blower Ratings).
+For more tips, see our snow blower buying guide and Ratings.
+And stay cool with our snow clearing tips in the video below.